NikolaosKouvatsos/BaPPI/src/README.md

 Importantly:

 > ❗ This script does **not compute the Bayes Factor**.
-> It only produces posterior traces and posterior predictive checks (PPC).
+> It only produces traces and posterior predictive checks (PPC).
 > Model comparison is performed later in `src/run_post_analysis.py`.

 ---